 If you love craft beer, there are few better cities in the US to visit than Denver.
 Denver’s beer scene is fantastic, and the many Denver breweries in downtown Denver and its surrounding neighborhoods brew tastebud-tickling beer of all kinds that beer lovers worldwide will rave about.

 From small-batch brews to unique brews to national brands that started here to award-winning beers known worldwide, there are excellent beers for every taste in Denver.
-You’ll likely find your favorite beer of all time among this city’s offerings.
+You’ll likely find your favorite beer among this city’s offerings.
 There’s nothing wrong with planning an entire vacation that’s focused around beer tastings, you know.

 If you take the leap and do so, Denver’s craft beer scene should be the first stop on your list.
 Here are the best breweries in Denver for you to visit next time you’re in town – trust me, you’ll love Denver beer!

-The History of Craft Beer in Denver
+- he History of Craft Beer in Denver

 Best Breweries in Denver, Colorado

-However, if you have a weekend in Denver that you’d like to dedicate to visiting Denver breweries, then this list should give you a great head start.
+However, if you have a weekend in Denver that you’d like to dedicate to visiting Denver breweries, this list should give you a great head start.
 Good luck, and enjoy!